qrkourier/qrkourier.github.io/content/tech/securing-aws-credentials.md

 Tags: awscli, sysadmin, Linux, MacOS
 Icon: lock

-A single [rogue npm module](https://github.com/joho/aws-pony), Ruby gem, PyPi module, or ill-fated cURL command could expose your (and your employer's) AWS resources to extreme vulnerability.
+A single [rogue npm module](https://github.com/joho/aws-pony), Ruby gem, PyPi module, or ill-fated cURL command could expose you (and your employer) to extreme risk.

+[TOC]

 ## Is this you?